 The actor and model has long been campaigning for animal welfare causes, and advocated for such issues long before they entered mainstream public consciousness.

-Anderson has just released a documentary named Pamela, A Love Story on Netflix.
+Earlier this year, Anderson released a documentary named Pamela, A Love Story on Netflix.
 The film looks back at notable moments in her life, told on her terms and featuring her own words.

 The film briefly touches on her animal activism, which she said has been a hugely important part of her life.
 The documentary saw her discuss appearing in PETA campaigns, and also agreeing to take part in a “comedy roast” in exchange for a £250,000 donation to the organization.

 “I was sick of talking about my boyfriends and my boobs all the time.
 But I thought if I can attach it to animal activism or activism for the environment, then it meant something.
 So I joined forces with PETA,” she said in the film.